-- Are you positioned comfortably in the seat?
-See "Getting Onto Your Scooter," above. - Is the seat at the proper height?
+- Is the seat at the proper height?
 See VII.
-"Comfort Adjustments." - Is the seat locked securely in place?
+"Comfort Adjustments." - Is the seat locked securely in place? - Is the tiller at a comfortable setting and locked securely in place?
 See VII.
-"Comfort Adjustments." - Is the tiller at a comfortable setting and locked securely in place?
-See VII.
-"Comfort Adjustments." - Is the key fully inserted into the key switch and turned clockwise to the "on" position?
-See IV.
-"Your Scooter." - Does the scooter's horn work properly? - Is your proposed path clear of people, pets, and obstacles? - Have you planned your route to avoid adverse terrain and as many inclines as possible?
+"Comfort Adjustments." - Is the key fully inserted into the key switch and turned clockwise to the "on" position? - Does the scooter's horn work properly? - Is your proposed path clear of people, pets, and obstacles? - Have you planned your route to avoid adverse terrain and as many inclines as possible?